Less snow, more ice expected from Sunday winter storm in D.C. area

 Very treacherous roads and walkways are anticipated late Sunday afternoon and evening; however, the duration of hazardous conditions will be limited by rising temperatures except in our far western areas.

 Because this storm is happening on a holiday weekend and during a time with generally low traffic, its overall impact on the region should be lower than if it occurred during the week.
-It also won’t affect schools or the Federal government on Monday due to the Martin Luther King Jr. holiday.
+It also won’t affect schools or the federal government on Monday because of the Martin Luther King Jr. holiday.

 That said, we could see some flight delays at the airports on Sunday evening and, in our western areas, untreated roads could remain slick into Monday morning before conditions gradually improve as the day wears on.

-On our winter storm impact scale, this event rates as a Category 2 “disruptive” event within a one county radius of the District and increases to Category 3 “significant” storm west of Fairfax County.
-However, as noted, school and government operations are mostly not pertinent for this event due to the holiday.
+On our winter storm impact scale, this event rates as a Category 2 “disruptive” event within a one-county radius of the District and increases to Category 3 “significant” storm west of Fairfax County.
+However, as noted, school and government operations are mostly not pertinent for this event because of the holiday.